-Capital outlay requests and funding actions from the previous eleven budget cycles (FY 2005 through FY 2015) are archived on COBS, and agencies can use their FY 2015 submitted project information as a starting point to develop this year's submittals.
-Agencies should update project information and resubmit in COBS their FY 2015 partially or unfunded projects if funding is requested for FY 2016, or future out-years.
+Capital outlay requests and funding actions from previous budget cycles back to FY 2005 are archived on COBS, and agencies can use prior year submitted project information as a starting point to develop this year's submittals.
+Agencies should update project information and re-submit in COBS their FY 2016 partially or unfunded projects if funding is requested for FY 2017, or future out-years.
 Agencies may also enter new projects for consideration as appropriate.

 Once project information is entered and confirmed in COBS for all requested and future projected funding, the agency "submits" the projects to OPB.
-Agencies must submit their completed capital project information to OPB by September 2, 2014.
+Agencies must submit their completed capital project information to OPB by September 1, 2015.

-Agencies should contact Ron Nawrocki, OPB Capital Budgeting, at (404) 656-6364 if there are questions regarding capital outlay requests and projections, or the COBS web-based submittal process.
+Agencies should contact Stephanie Beck at (404) 656-6507 or Stephanie.Beck@opb.georgia.gov if there are questions regarding capital outlay requests and projections, or the COBS web-based submittal process.